 -

-Guitars & other musical instruments: Eurostar's policy on taking musical instruments is at www.eurostar.com/uk-en/travel-information/travel-preparation/baggage/baggage-allowances.
+Guitars & other musical instruments: Eurostar's policy on taking musical instruments is at www.eurostar.com/uk-en/travel-info/travel-planning/luggage.
 Basically, if it's under 85cm long, no problem, but over that and you pay a child rate for a seat next to you.
-Though in practice nobody measures things so you will probably get away with taking a 90cm guitar as regular luggage and simply putting on a rack above your seat.
-I can understand the official policy with a cello or double bass, but it does seem a nonsense that you have to pay for a guitar when it's perfectly normal to take a guitar free of charge on any other UK or European train.
+In practice nobody measures things so you'd probably get away with taking a 90cm guitar as normal luggage.
+I can understand the official policy with a cello or double bass, but it does seem nonsense to pay for a guitar when a guitar is free of charge on any other UK or European train.
 See the paragraph above about items over 85cm in practice as well as theory.

 -

 Alcohol: You're free to bring & consume your own wine or beer on Eurostar as long as you don't become a nuisance to other passengers.
 To this end they typically limit alcohol brought for your own consumption to 1 bottle of wine or 4 cans of beer or 1 small bottle of spirits.
-You can transport more than this if it remains unopened in your bags in transit, not for consumption.
-No alcohol at all is allowed on the overnight ski train.
+You can transport more than this if it remains unopened in your bags.

 -